The EU is planning to ban, amongst other things, the types of firearms we use for IPSC.

 The UKPSA caters for all shooters but particularly welcomes novice shooters, who are able to be trained at our well-received safety courses and qualify to compete in practical matches.
 Shooters of all ages and abilities are able to compete together in our sport, and the UKPSA specifically recognises junior, lady, and senior classes, as well as supporting National teams for men and women across all the gun divisions.

-target shooting discipline, being exceeded in terms of global
+international target shooting discipline, being exceeded in terms

-participation only by the events administered by the Union
+of global participation only by the events administered by the

-International de Tir (U.I.T.) which dates from the latter part of the
+Union International de Tir (U.I.T.) which dates from the latter

 However the International Practical Shooting Confederation has gone a long way towards closing the gap and today numbers some 85 affiliated nations including most European countries.